Stephanie Hollman Open To Friendship With LeeAnne Locken? ‘RHOD’ Star May Consider Role On The Show

 It’s very interesting that Stephanie Hollman ends her statement with “we can build a bridge of hope,” as this implies she’s willing to be friends with LeeAnne.
 Maybe the chance is small, but she’s acknowledging that there is a chance that these ladies could all come together again.
 Locken has hinted that she wants to quit the show and focus on her charity work and her upcoming wedding to Rich, but she may reconsider now that Hollman has revealed that she’s not shutting the door completely on LeeAnne.
 While they may not be the best of friends to the point where Stephanie will be invited to her wedding, there is a chance that they can be civil enough for the third season of The Real Housewives of Dallas.

-The second season of The Real Housewives of Dallas has wrapped and the women are currently on hiatus.
+The second season of The Real Housewives of Dallas has wrapped, and the women are currently on hiatus.
 The show may start filming in 2018, but Bravo has hinted that they may be looking for new women to join the cast.

 [Featured Image by Bryan Bedder/Getty Images for Nature’s Bounty]